ocean-tracking-network/node-manager-training/verification_docs/101_project_verification.md

 ---

 After a new project is created the Gitlab ticket will be assigned to a **different** person for verification.
-There are two steps (as shown below) in the ticket to be completed.
+Below is an example of the last steps in the ticket to be completed.
 ~~~
 Project Metadata